Gui-Sitton/Gui-Sitton/README.md

-- 🔭 I’m currently working on **building a Machine Learning model for stanford in a kaggle competition**
+- 🔭 I’m currently working on **building a Machine Learning model for the financial market**

 - 🌱 I’m currently **specializing in machine learning and neural networks**